');

 About Salisbury, NC

-Salisbury is a mid-sized city in North Carolina with a population of 35,730 residents.
-The median household income is $51,058 per year, which is near the national average.
-The median age in Salisbury is 36.5 years.
+Salisbury is a mid-sized city located in North Carolina with a population of 35,730 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $51,058 per year, which is 32% below the national median of $75,149.
+The median age of 36.5 years is close to the US median age of 38.9 years.

 How Salisbury Ranks in North Carolina